OpenNebula/docs/source/management_and_operations/end-user_web_interfaces/fireedge_sunstone.rst

 From this section, users can define multiple configuration options for themselves, that will be saved inside the user template, such as:

-- **Schema (default = System)**: change the FireEdge Sunstone Theme to dark, light or matching with the system.
+- **Schema (default = System)**: change the Sunstone Theme to dark, light or matching with the system.
 - **Language (default = English US)**: select the language that they want to use for the UI.
 - **View**: allows to change the user view.
-- **Default endpoint**: allows to change the FireEdge Sunstone endpoint when using federation.
+- **Default endpoint**: allows to change the Sunstone endpoint when using federation.
 - **SSH Public key**: allows the user to specify a public SSH key that they can use on the VMs.
 - Disable the dashboard animations.
 By default they are enabled.
 - Disable the information on full screen.
 By default they are disabled.